More than 700 million people live on less than $1.90 a day.

 such as Agricultural Economics, Development Economics, Econometrics, and Rural Sociology.

-The below is the list of theses in English by recent MA students.
+Below is the list of theses in English by recent MA students.

 These theses are available at the library in the Division of Natural Resource Economics, Kyoto University.